seqan/flexbar/README.md

 This is the Flexbar repository by Johannes Roehr.
 Flexbar is in the process of being adapted to SeqAn and incorporates features from the seqan flexcat repository.
 Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [jtroehr](https://github.com/jtroehr) for support with this application.

 ### Reference

 Matthias Dodt, Johannes T. Roehr, Rina Ahmed, Christoph Dieterich: Flexbar — flexible barcode and adapter processing for next-generation sequencing platforms.
 Biology 2012, 1(3):895-905.

 See article on [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/24832523).

 ### Download

-Flexbar source code as well as precompiled binaries for Linux and Mac OS X can be downloaded on the [release](https://github.com/seqan/flexbar/releases) page.
-Please follow instructions for building or installation of binaries below.
+Flexbar source code as well as pre-compiled binaries for Linux and Mac OS X can be downloaded on the [release](https://github.com/seqan/flexbar/releases) page.
+Please follow instructions for building or setup of binaries below.
 Additionally, Flexbar is available via package manager on Debian systems.
 Versions before 2.4 can be found on the [old](https://sourceforge.net/projects/flexbar) page.

 ### Building from source